 MY APPROACHES TO TREATMENT

-I practice psychotherapy, psychoanalysis, and psychopharmacology.
-I work with patients who are seeking help for various types of problems.
+I provide psychotherapy, psychoanalysis, psychopharmacology treatments for patients who are seeking help for various types of problems.
 Depression, anxiety, difficulties in relationships, work problems, and feeling overwhelmed by life decisions are the most common problems that people report who have come to me for assistance.
 I work with adolescents and adults.
 I am privileged to have provided treatment for patients of many different ethnicities, religions, nations of origin, and cultures.
 Another significant component of my practice is that I teach psychotherapy, which includes providing consultations and supervision for other psychotherapists.
 My particular expertise as a psychotherapy supervisor is in psychodynamic and psychoanalytic psychotherapy, and I am on the teaching faculty of two local educational institutions which provide training for psychotherapists.
 Details of my experience as a psychotherapy teacher are found HERE.

 I am trained in the use of psychotropic medications and different forms of psychotherapy, ranging from brief therapy for focal problems to long-term, intensive therapies and psychoanalysis for people who suffer from complex, deep, and long-standing difficulties which have prevented them from achieving what they wish to in life.